Presenting Mediasoup Horizontal

 objects are being created.
 After that, it monitors the creation of new objects,

-and also does it with the Connection
+and also does it with the Client

 current objects in case they are later